Execution

 Log retention

 Logs are not retained forever in order to be compliant with GDPR and other data privacy standards.
-Starter plan organizations will retain logs for 24 hours, Pro plan organizations will retain logs for 7 days.
+Free plan organizations will retain logs for 24 hours, Pro plan organizations will retain logs for 7 days.

 If you need longer log retention, you can log to an Appwrite collection.
 Remember to configure proper permissions and implement Appwrite Functions or other scheduled tasks to expire and clean up logs.